 As mentioned in the first part of this article, the key to remedying this issue was discussed back in the 1990s and termed “Supply Chain Event Management” – give me the ability to monitor the events occurring throughout my supply chain, as and when they occur; let me measure these events against what I had expected to occur, and if it differs in any way, let me know so that I can take proactive measures to correct it.
 SAP was a part of the “think tank” that coined the term “Supply Chain Event Management” and created the product SAP Event Management to provide this Track and Trace functionality.

-A buyer creates a PO to match a demand for more product.
+A buyer creates a PO to match the demand for more products.
 On saving the purchase order, an event handler (EH) is created in SAP Event Management (EM) in order to track the purchase order’s status.
 From that point on, any changes to the purchase order are accordingly reflected against the SAP EM Purchase Order EH so that anyone monitoring the purchase order will also receive those updates.
 A typical change that is monitored against the PO, at this stage, is the PO confirmation.
 For example, has the PO confirmation been received?
 Did the date change?
 Did the quantity change?
 Did the price change?

 Once the PO is confirmed and the supplier actually ships the product, the supplier sends an Advanced Shipment Notification (ASN) to let us know the details of the shipment.
 In SAP, the ASN relates to an inbound delivery against the PO.
 At this time, an EH is created in SAP EM in order to track the inbound delivery’s status.
 Note that the SAP EM inbound delivery EH and the PO EH are linked with each other, much like the two documents are linked via the confirmation control area of the PO in SAP ECC.
 The inbound delivery was assigned a tracking number/s just prior to the vendor shipping the product.
 The tracking number is used to create a tracking number EH in SAP EM in order to monitor the tracking number status going forward.
 Note that the tracking number EH is linked to the inbound delivery EH, allowing for complete upward and downward navigation from any of the applicable documents (purchase order, inbound delivery, tracking number).

 Depending on the status (e.g. Proof of Delivery (POD)), we may choose to automatically flow the event to the related event handlers.
 For example, a POD posted to the tracking number EH informs us that the package was delivered.
 That tracking number is also on the inbound delivery, so we could flow the POD event to the inbound delivery EH and could adjust the status to “Arrived at the DC (distribution center).”
 In addition, the inbound delivery is associated with a PO so we could adjust the PO’s shipment status to “Arrived at the DC.”
-This gives the DC receiving team visibility into the fact that we have product waiting at the warehouse to be received.
+This gives the DC receiving team visibility into the fact that we have products waiting at the warehouse to be received.
 In addition, it gives visibility to the procurement and sales team to know that the goods have arrived but have yet to be received.

-Another key example of a pertinent carrier status event would be one where the Estimated Time of Arrival (ETA) date / time has been adjusted.
-We would need to flow that onto the carrier tracking number EH, inbound delivery EH and the PO EH because all partners in the extended supply chain need to be aware of the change in delivery date.
+Another key example of a pertinent carrier status event would be one where the Estimated Time of Arrival (ETA) date/time has been adjusted.
+We would need to flow that onto the carrier tracking number EH, inbound delivery EH and the PO EH because all partners in the extended supply chain need to be aware of the change in the delivery date.
 In addition, the inbound delivery EH needs to send the new date to SAP ECC and update the inbound delivery with the new date, which allows the warehouse receiving team to adjust their expectations accordingly around when they will be receiving this PO.

 An adjustment in timing during the current execution of a process can lead to the realignment of the plan for future steps in the plan.
 Issues are addressed as and when they are first detected.
-This helps in the minimizing the impact of “missing” a milestone in your supply chain plan.
+This helps in minimizing the impact of “missing” a milestone in your supply chain plan.

 Once the goods have arrived, we follow a standard goods receipt (GR) process to move the goods into unrestricted stock, allowing them to be assigned to the waiting demand elements.
 On GR, an event is sent to SAP EM to post against the inbound delivery EH in order to change the status to “Goods Received.”
 The GR event is also posted to the PO to let the buyers know the status of the PO is “Fully Received” (unless this was one of many shipments in which case it was partially received).

 Note: By capturing the events for “Carrier POD” and “Goods Receipt,” we are able to report on how well the DC is performing their receiving function.
-Is receiving performing according to the agreed SLA to receive product into the warehouse?
+Is receiving performing according to the agreed SLA to receive the product into the warehouse?

-As you can see, we can get full visibility for the supply chain members from the purchase order, through inbound delivery, carrier status notifications and GR.
+As you can see, we can get full visibility for the supply chain members from the purchase order, through inbound delivery, carrier status notifications, and GR.
 The standard procurement Visibility Process provided as a template in SAP EM also includes the Vendor Invoice receipt and payment so true, end-to-end Procure-to-Pay visibility of status and exceptions is possible.

 Suggested value-adds to the process would include: